jackkutilek/PuzzleTree/readme.md

 - `Reload Ldtk Project`: check this property to force a reload of the LDTK project, in case you need to do that for some reason.
 This _should_ happen automatically as the LDTK project is modified, so mostly it is helpful when developing the engine.
 It unsets itself after doing the reload.
 - `Starting Level`: the level index to load at game start.
 - `Clear Color`: the color to fill any letter-boxed regions of the screen
 - `Run Turns On Keyup`: check this to have the game run turns on key release, in addition to the usual key press turns.
+Release Turns do not create entries in the undo history, but can modify state to be saved before the next Key/Mouse press Turn.
-Release turns do not create entries in the undo history, but can modify state to be saved before the next key press turn.
+- `Enable Mouse Turns`: check this to have the game run turns on mouse events: when the mouse is pressed, released, or when it moves into a new cell.
+Move and Release Turns do not create entries in the undo history, but can modify state to be saved before the next Key/Mouse press Turn.
 - `Key Repeat Interval`: time in seconds between repeat turns run while a key is held down.
 - `Again Interval`: time in seconds between successive again frames.
 - `Log Level`: increase this number to get increasingly verbose logging from the engine.
 Logs are currently a bit limited; what gets logged at each level will evolve in future versions of PuzzleTree.